proteanhq/protean/docs/guides/domain-behavior/invariants.md

 invalid state from being introduced, while `post` invariants ensure that the aggregate remains in a valid state after the update.

-In Protean, we will mostly be using `post` invariants because the domain model is expected to remain valid after any operation.
-You would typically start with the domain in a good state, mutate the elements, and check if all invariants are satisfied.

 `pre` invariants are useful in certain situations where you want to check state before the elements are mutated.
 For instance, you might want to check if a user has enough balance before deducting it.
 Also, some invariant checks may